As the Potter embarks on a year of transformation, in 2019 we close our galleries to exhibitions, and open them up to possibilities.

 Our interdisciplinary forums program will see us team up with our partners at the University of Melbourne to explore ‘big themes.’
 Bringing together visual artists, performers and researchers from a variety of disciplines including geography, literature, law and chemical engineering, this year’s forums will unpack the themes of ‘water’ and ‘language’, proposing art making as a form of knowledge creation alongside other academic fields of inquiry.

 Elsewhere in the program, we will take our talks series to the Mornington Peninsula, adding wine and an idyllic setting – surely the perfect recipe to encourage dialogue and debate.
 Our intention?
 To offer audiences the opportunity to engage with art and ideas outside of the usual context of the exhibition.

-To mark the beginning of this programmatic shift we will launch Inside Out on May 4 with four hours of immersive experiential art.
+To mark the beginning of this programmatic shift we launched Inside Out on May 4 with four hours of immersive experiential art.

-Join artists and performers David Pledger, Aphids, Michaela Gleave, Jason Maling, Richard Lewer, Ramesh Mario Nithiyendran, Zilverster (Sharon Goodwin and Irene Hanenbergh), Kenny Pittock, Giselle Stanborough, Vipoo Srivilasa and Deep Soulful Sweats for an afternoon and evening of immersive art, live drawing, workshops, and participatory performance.
+Artists and performers David Pledger, Aphids, Michaela Gleave, Jason Maling, Ramesh Mario Nithiyendran, Zilverster (Sharon Goodwin and Irene Hanenbergh), Kenny Pittock, Giselle Stanborough, Vipoo Srivilasa and Deep Soulful Sweats contributed to an afternoon and evening of immersive art, live drawing, workshops, and participatory performance.